stuomas/disorient/README.md

 ### Usage
 Currently Disorient accepts external inputs only from a WebSocket server.
 It also allows changing the display orientation using global hotkeys (CTRL + ALT + ↑/→/↓/←) even without Intel graphics.

-Set the WebSocket server address to its corresponding field.
+Disorient acts as a WebSocket client.
+Set the WebSocket server address in the GUI.
 The server should send commands as text frames.
-Disorient expects the following text frames:
+The following text frames are expected, others are ignored:

 `landscape` for default landscape view